-As a consequence, each bank should accrue an estimate of its deposit insurance assessment expense each quarter, net of any available assessment credit that will be applied to that quarter's assessment.
-For example, as of March 31, 2007, a bank should estimate its deposit insurance assessment payable and its assessment expense based on its March 31, 2007, assessment base and its expected assessment rate, less any available assessment credit, even though the bank will not pay the assessment for the first quarter of 2007 until June 30, 2007.
-When the bank receives its invoice from the FDIC on or about June 15, 2007, that shows its actual first quarter 2007 assessment, it should treat any adjustment it needs to make to its previously recorded net assessment payable and net assessment expense as a change in accounting estimate.
+As a consequence, each bank should accrue an estimate of its deposit insurance assessment expense each quarter, net of any available assessment credit that will be applied, to the maximum extent allowed by statute, to that quarter's assessment.
+For example, as of March 31, 2007, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its March 31, 2007, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the first quarter of 2007 until June 30, 2007.
+When the bank receives its invoice from the FDIC on or about June 15, 2007, that shows its actual first quarter 2007 net assessment, it should treat any adjustment it needs to make to its previously recorded net assessment payable and net assessment expense as a change in accounting estimate.

 Banks should note that the FDIC has not changed the way Financing Corporation (FICO) payments are charged or collected, i.e., prospectively every quarter.
-All banks will make scheduled quarterly FICO payments on January 2, 2007 (unless prepaid on December 30, 2006), and March 30, 2007.
+All banks will make a scheduled quarterly FICO payment on March 30, 2007.
 Simultaneous collection of deposit insurance assessments and FICO payments will resume on June 30, 2007.
 The one-time assessment credit cannot be applied to reduce FICO payments.